exercism/javascript/exercises/concept/mixed-juices/.docs/instructions.md

 Li Mei always works until 3pm.
 Then her employee Dmitry takes over.
-Often times there are drinks that have been ordered but are not prepared yet when Li Mei's shift ends.
+There are often drinks that have been ordered but are not prepared yet when Li Mei's shift ends.
 Dmitry will then prepare the remaining juices.

 To make the hand-over easier, implement a function `remainingOrders` which takes the number of minutes left in Li Mei's shift and an array of juices that have been ordered but not prepared yet.
-The function should return the array of orders that Li Mei did not yet get to before the end of her work day.
+The function should return the orders that Li Mei can't start preparing before the end of her work day.

 The time left in the shift will always be greater than 0.
 Furthermore the orders are prepared in the order in which they appear in the array.